 - Stay hydrated and consider local hot drink infusions.
 Drinking plenty of water or coca tea helps relieve initial symptoms of altitude sickness.
 You can find more ways to help in this blog: How To Acclimatize To Cusco: Everything You Need To Know.

-Location And Altitude: The Differences Within Cusco
+Location and altitude: The Differences Within Cusco

 Although the difference in altitude within the city isn’t significant, some neighborhoods tend to be slightly lower, which may favor smoother acclimatization upon arrival and reduce the chances of getting worn out walking uphill or climbing steep steps.
 Alternatively, starting your stay in the Sacred Valley, such as in Urubamba or Ollantaytambo, and then continuing to Cusco, can be an effective strategy for gradual adaptation as these locations sit at lower altitudes.

-If you are organizing your trip and wondering how to get to Cusco, this article is perfect for you.
+Travel tip: If you are organizing your trip and wondering how to get to Cusco, this article is perfect for you.
 “How to Get to Cusco” clearly and helpfully explains the different ways of accessing the city by plane, bus, or train from various cities in Peru and offers tips that can make a difference when planning your itinerary.

 Choosing Accommodation for Family Trips with Children